Asked to pay a fee when applying for a loan or credit? Find out why this could be a scam.

 You should also be aware that some scammers are copying or using the name or other details of genuine consumer credit firms.
 This is what we call a ‘clone firm’.

 To confirm the identity of a firm you should always call them back on the switchboard number given on our registers rather than a direct line they might give you.

 If there are no contact details on the registers or the firm claims they are out of date, contact our Consumer Helpline on 0800 111 6768.

 There are more steps you should take to protect yourself from unauthorised firms.

-If you think you have been approached by an unauthorised firm or contacted about a scam, you should report it to us by calling our Consumer Helpline on 0800 111 6768.
+If you think you have been approached by an unauthorised firm or contacted about a scam, you should report it to us by filling in the unauthorised firm reporting form or calling our Consumer Helpline on 0800 111 6768.